 For the establishment of a Group Chat the client shall request the user to select at least 2 contacts capable of the Chat service.
-The client shall allow the user to select a number of Chat service capable contacts up to the limit defined in the configuration parameter MAX_AD-HOC_GROUP_SIZE, reduced by one (the initiator itself), as defined in section A.1.3.
+The client shall allow the user to select a number of Chat service capable contacts up to the limit defined in the configuration parameter MAX\AD-HOC\GROUP\SIZE, reduced by one (the initiator itself), as defined in section A.1.3.

-Extending of a 1-to-1 Chat to a Group Chat as defined in [RCS-CPM-CONVFUNC-ENDORS] is not applicable for this version of RCS.
+Extending of a 1-to-1 Chat to a Group Chat as defined in [RCS-CPM-CONVFUNC-ENDORS] is not applicable for this version of the RCS specification.

 The client shall allow the user to assign Group Chat meta-information such as subject and an icon to the Group Chat.
 The subject shall be conveyed to the invitees during Group Session establishment as defined in [RCS-CPM-CONVFUNC-ENDORS].
-The icon shall be conveyed to the invitees via the procedures for managing and receiving Group Chat meta-information described in section 3.2.4.7 and 3.2.4.8 respectively.
+The icon shall be conveyed to the invitees via the procedures for managing and receiving Group Chat metainformation described in section 3.2.4.7 and 3.2.4.8 respectively.